Content Moderation & RLHF Services for Safer AI

 Use of before-and-after pairs for supervised training, evaluation, or documentation

-Composition of sets of examples — Creation of “before-after” pairs to train models via direct supervision
+Creation of supervised examples — Creation of “before-after” pairs to train models via direct supervision

 Marketing — Stylistic correction of generated texts to respect the brand tone or target audience